elfrucool/GildedRoseSolved/README.md

 Finally I ran again the main program and grabbed the output in a file named **ITERATION.txt**; it's exactly the same content as **ORIGINAL.txt**.

+# STAGE 2: GENERATING ALL TEST SCENARIOS

+Legacy code brings its own challenge, it is fragile, you could move a very little thing and think it won't hurt but later probably some weeks after the change is in production, some clients will be calling or e-mailing saying that they are very angry because their very cool stuff is not working anymore.

+We could mix testing and fixing at a melodious pace, but I feel like in this case (legacy code has lots of feelings, don't despise them) it is better having the full set of tests first (well at least I'll do my best effort to do that and I'll try to arrive to an optimal situation before making changes into production code).

+This is because we will have confidence that our changes really won't hurt some unforeseen situations.

+I'll use parametric tests grouping them by the item type they represent; it means four groups (I'll also name them bites to follow the previous convention ;) ).
+The main idea is that, for a single Item, when the **updateQuality** method runs then the item state should be transformed to an expected one.

+The properties that we will assess are _sellIn_ and _quality_; the name property is irrelevant for the comparison because the Item's name never changes so the expected item can have an empty string name and it is more readable.

+At a lower level of detail, I'll follow every if/else/for and so on to be sure every line of code is executed through the tests.
+I will make the tests intentionally fail to ensure the tests are right and then I'll make them pass to reflect the program behavior.

+The difference among refactoring legacy code and making new code is that legacy code (at least in theory) is already working, so at this stage the main effort is in producing accurate tests for that code.
+I'll follow a from-simple-to-complex approach to drive the tests so I can keep coding in a good pace avoiding getting stuck (I hope).

+Last but not least, we need to keep in mind the requirements, we will need them.

+You can track my changes of this stage with the following commit messages:

+* BITE 4: NORMAL ITEM SCENARIOS
+* BITE 5: SULFURAS ITEM SCENARIOS
+* BITE 6: AGED BRIE SCENARIOS
+* BITE 7: BACKSTAGE SCENARIOS